Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: PRACTICAL RES FOR NOISY OFFLINE STATE OUTPUT MEASUREMENTS

-The stage costs and the prior weighting are defined as in (\ref{eq:stage_costs}) and in (\ref{Prior_Weighting_nom}), respectively.
-As long as one complete horizon is not filled, i.e., for $t <L$, we apply once again the FIE.
-The changes for robust data-driven FIE compared to the robust data-driven MHE scheme (\ref{MHE_noisy}) are completely analogous to the previous section.
-For the sake of brevity, these changes are not shown here.

-In order to show pRES of the introduced data-driven MHE (\ref{MHE_noisy}), we need one further assumption. \begin{assumption} The inputs $u$ and the states $x$ of the considered system (\ref{system_def}) evolve in compact sets $\mathbb{U}$ and $\tilde{\mathbb{X}}$, i.e, $u(t) \in \mathbb{U}$ and $x(t) \in \tilde{\mathbb{X}}$, respectively. \end{assumption} Assumption~\ref{ass_compact} implies that the states of system (\ref{system_def}) do not grow unboundedly.
+In order to show pRES of the introduced data-driven MHE~(\ref{MHE_noisy}), we need one further assumption. \begin{assumption} The inputs $u$ and the states $x$ of the considered system (\ref{system_def}) evolve in compact sets $\mathbb{U}$ and $\tilde{\mathbb{X}}$, i.e, $u(t) \in \mathbb{U}$ and $x(t) \in \tilde{\mathbb{X}}$, respectively. \end{assumption} Assumption~\ref{ass_compact} implies that the states of system (\ref{system_def}) do not grow unboundedly.
 If necessary, a pre-stabilizing controller can be applied to system (\ref{system_def}) to ensure that Assumption~\ref{ass_compact} holds.
+Furthermore, in most practical applications the control actuators have physical limits implying that one can find a compact set $\mathbb{U}$, in which the inputs $u$ evolve.

-The main objective of this section is to show that the introduced robust data-driven MHE scheme in (\ref{MHE_noisy}) is pRES with respect to the following definition. \begin{definition} Consider system (\ref{system_def}) subject to disturbances $v \in \mathbb{V}$.
+The main objective of this section is to show that the introduced robust data-driven MHE scheme in (\ref{MHE_noisy}) is pRES with respect to the following definition. \begin{definition} Consider system (\ref{system_def}) subject to disturbances~$v \in \mathbb{V}$.
 Moreover, consider noisy a priori output and state measurements as defined in (\ref{offline_outputs}) and (\ref{offline_states}), respectively.
-A state estimator is pRES if there exist constants $c_1$, $c_2 \geq 1$, $\lambda_1$, $\lambda_{2}\in (0,1)$ and a function $\gamma \in \mathcal{K}$ such that for all $x_0$, $\hat{x}(0) \in \tilde{X}$, all $v \in \mathbb{V}$, and all $\overline{\varepsilon}_x^d$, $\overline{\varepsilon}_y^d \geq 0$ the following is satisfied for all $t \in \mathbb{I}_{\geq 0}$:
+A state estimator is pRES if there exist constants $c_1$, $c_2 \geq 1$, $\lambda_1$, $\lambda_{2}\in (0,1)$ and a function $\gamma \in \mathcal{K}$ such that for all $x_0$, $\hat{x}(0) \in \tilde{\mathbb{X}}$, all $v \in \mathbb{V}$, and all $\overline{\varepsilon}_x^d$, $\overline{\varepsilon}_y^d \geq 0$ the following is satisfied for all $t \in \mathbb{I}_{\geq 0}$:

+\end{definition} Definition~\ref{def:pRES} states that we can upper bound the differences between the true (unknown) states and the estimated states by means of (i) their difference in the initial conditions, (ii) the true measurement noise affecting the online output measurements, and (iii) a $\mathcal{K}$ function depending on $\overline{\varepsilon}^d$ in (\ref{def:eps_bar}).